The RTA has launched its latest product in the RTA Web Services suite.

 - leverage this functionality for auditing and cross-referencing your internal bond lists and records.

-The new Web Service replaces the same functionality previously available in eServices – which will be decommissioned from late March 2023 – making it that much easier for managing parties to self-serve and complete essential bond and tenancy-related transactions online and in one place.
+The new Web Service replaces the same functionality previously available in eServices – which was decommissioned in late March 2023 – making it that much easier for managing parties to self-serve and complete essential bond and tenancy-related transactions online and in one place.

-To support your transition to the Bond Search Web Service from mid-March, we have released a range of helpful resources on the RTA website, including quick guides, frequently asked questions and a demo video to step you through the process.
+To support your transition to the Bond Search Web Service, we have released a range of helpful resources on the RTA website, including quick guides, frequently asked questions and a demo video to step you through the process.

 With more than 70 per cent of all tenancy and bond forms lodged through our digital channels, learn how you can use RTA Web Services to: lodge, increase or refund a rental bond; change bond contributors; update your details; or request free conciliation for bond and tenancy disputes.